-The University is responsible for identifying potential Organizational Conflicts of Interest (OCI) described in Subpart 9.5 of the Federal Acquisition Regulation and in Policy 11-01-08 that may provide an employee and/or another member of the University with an unfair competitive advantage in applying for federal funding or that could appear to bias its judgment.
+The University is responsible for identifying potential Organizational Conflicts of Interest (OCI) described in Subpart 9.5 of the Federal Acquisition Regulation and in University Policy RI04 (formerly Policy 11-01-08) that may provide an employee and/or another member of the University with an unfair competitive advantage in applying for federal funding or that could appear to bias its judgment.
 Failure to address OCIs may adversely affect the University's ability to compete for certain federal funding.

 Examples of Potential OCIs

 This type of OCI arises when a member of the University provides advice, scientific, engineering or technical direction to the federal government or prepares the specifications or statement of work for a federal funding opportunity and the University then applies for that funding.
 The conflict of interest concern is that the ground rules established for this funding opportunity may have been drafted in a way that favors the University’s capabilities.